juusokasperi/ft_transcendence/monitoring/README.md

 ### Grafana

-- TODO: add premade dashboards
+- Premade dashboards are provisioned and available in the left side under 'Dashboards'